ABOUT THE RANCH

 Around 2013, Open A Angus refined the mission to focus again on easy fleshing, calving ease, maternal cattle that will function and maintain in a low input, forage based environment.
 The search to fit this mold let them to the Ohlde Cattle Company.
 Since then bulls and females were purchased to achieve this mission and goal.
 The cow is the main focus and producing easy fleshing, low-input cattle that will work for our customers is critical.

 Open A Angus is also a pioneer in video production sales.
 Until 2005 bulls were only sold private treaty but beginning that year Open A partnered with Heart River Ranch to hold one of the country’s first video production sales.
 This public auction was held in historic Medora, North Dakota.
 During the sale, bulls were penned outside of the town’s community center to be available for customers to get a first-hand look at the cattle while the auction was held inside of the community center.
 Bids were delivered while customers watched the stock, via video, in the

 warm and clean comfort of the building.
 This relaxed and comfortable atmosphere proved to be a hit and has since been emulated by many other ranches.

 Most recently, Open A Angus has been gearing up to grow larger and build on the foundation of our mission.
 In 2011, a bull development feedlot was built south of Belfield, North Dakota.
-Brother-in-law, Wes Obrigewitch, is the herd and feedlot manager and has expanded the herd to over 300 head of mother cows and 150 head of heifers calved annually always with quality genetics built on a heritage of commitment.
+Brother-in-law, Wes Obrigewitch, is the Herd Manager and has expanded the herd to over 1000 head of mother cows and 150 head of heifers calved annually always with quality genetics built on a heritage of commitment.